jdelaude/rho-aias/README.md

-# Rho Aias
+# RhoAias - Cognitive Security

-> A client-side guardian for mindful human-AI interaction.
+> Client-side Cognitive Security Project - Human-Computer Interaction (HCI).

 Rho Aias is a browser extension that acts as a cognitive safety layer for interactions with Large Language Models.
 It is designed to detect and mitigate the formation of the **Autocatalytic Epistemic Loop (AEL)**, also known as AI induced 'psychosis'.
 Rho Aias provides real-time diagnostics and context-aware tools to re-introduce healthy friction to maintain cognitive sovereignty.